Kepi: Army

-Other organizations
+Other French organizations

-The French National Police discarded their dark blue kepis in 1982, adopting a low peaked cap.
+The kepi was adopted in 1854 for wear as a working headdress by police agents and sergents de ville as an alternative to the heavy and less practical bicorne previously worn.

+The French National Police discarded their dark blue kepis in 1984 as part of a general updating of uniforms, adopting a low peaked cap.
 The reason given was that the rigid kepi, while smart and distinctive, was inconvenient for ordinary use and too high to be comfortably worn in vehicles.

 French customs officers (douaniers) and the Gendarmerie still wear kepis for ceremonial duty.
 Customs officers wear a baseball style cap for ordinary duties (since 1994 with many variations) while the Gendarmerie introduced a "soft kepi" in the early 2000s.